ZoneMinder/zoneminder/README.txt

 ZoneMinder/Trigger/*.pm - These modules contain definitions of trigger  channels  and connections used  by  the  zmtrigger.pl script.
-Although they can be used 'as is',  they  are  really intended as examples that can be customised or specialised for different interfaces.
+Although they can be used `as is',  they  are  really intended as examples that can be customised or specialised for different interfaces.
 Contributed modules for new channels  or connections  will be welcomed and included in future  versions